katmore/webhook/docs/phpdoc.md

-    $avatar_url : string
+    $avatar_url :

 __

 #### Type

-string -- Points to the organization's avatar URL.
+-- Points to the organization's avatar URL.

 # __